dejanu/killercoda_deal/kubernetes_course/k8s_rbac/step1.md

 ### Objects

-* Small setup with k8s cronjobs to scale down deployments out of business hours.
+* Create a Small setup with k8s cronjobs to scale down deployments out of business hours.

 * In `playground` namespace there is a deployment named `nginx` with 2 replicas.
 We need to scale down the deployment to 0 replicas out of business hours (you can decide when that is😉). `kubectl -n playground get po`{{copy}}